SemmiDev/i_am/content/about.md

 **Hello ✌**

 I'm **Sammi Aldhi Yanto**. you can call me **Sam**, currently pursuing my bachelor's degree majoring in Computer Science from **Universitas Riau**.
-I'm a **Gopher**, tech enthusiast, especially in Backend Web Development, Cloud Computing & Distributed System.
+I'm a **Gopher**, 🤍 Golang so much, tech enthusiast, especially in Backend Web Development, Cloud Computing & Distributed System.
 I'm always open to collaborating on projects and innovative/disruptive ideas.
-Find out more about me & feel free to connect with me [here](https://github.com/SemmiDev).
-I created this website to share my experiences, share knowledge or just a place to express what i want to write xixixi.
+Find out more about me & feel free to connect with me [here](https://sammidev.netlify.app/).
+Anyway, I'm now mandated to be an assistant lecturer for programming concept courses at the University of Riau.
+I created this website to share my experiences, share knowledge or just a place to express what i want to write he he he.